Bjay4910/crm/README.md

 # CRM System Prototype

-A simple CRM (Customer Relationship Management) system with React frontend and Express backend.
+A simple Customer Relationship Management (CRM) system with a React frontend and Express backend.

 ## Features